 Primates exposed only briefly to MDMA were shown to have a lowered number of serotogenic neurons 7 years later.
 Reduced serotonin contributes to the depression, anxiety, memory impairment, confusion, and anxiety that is common to chronic users of MDMA.

 Overdose from Molly

-The main cause of death from Molly is heat stroke.
+A common cause of death from Molly is heat stroke.
 MDMA-based drugs have been known to elevate body temperature up to 108 degrees Fahrenheit.
 For adults, a body temperature around 100 degrees Fahrenheit is considered a fever while 103 is a high-grade fever; hyperpyrexia, or dangerously high fever, begins at 106 degrees.
 If Molly elevates the core body temperature to a high-grade fever, this can lead to internal damage.
-Hyperpyrexia can quickly cause damage to organs, especially the liver and kidneys; this causes death.
+Hyperpyrexia can quickly cause damage to organs, potentially even liver or kidney failure.

 Hyponatremia, or water retention, is a common but counterintuitive danger from Molly.
 While the drug can cause dehydration – also a dangerous side effect – water retention can lead to low sodium in the body, which can cause seizures and coma.

 Molly may be a popular club drug, but the side effects are all risky.
-Taking the drug once could lead to death; if a person abuses Molly consistently, they could suffer changes in their brain causing chronic depression and other mental problems.
-There is no safe way to take Molly, but for people who struggle with addiction to the substance, a rehabilitation program can help them to stop using the drug altogether.
+Taking the drug just once can be deadly; if a person abuses Molly consistently, they could suffer changes in their brain causing chronic depression and other mental problems.

 Many of the effects of Molly are reversible with prolonged abstinence from the drug.
 If you struggle with an addition to MDMA, a rehabilitation program can help you take the first step toward your recovery.